microsoft/confidential-sidecar-containers/examples/aasp/README.md

 bash setup-key-mhsm.sh <key-name> <mhsm>
 ```

-## Generate a wrapped secret using the public key using the aasp binary:
+## Step 2 generate a wrapped secret using the public key using the aasp binary:

 Build AASP binary first: